datadog4s/datadog4s/site/docs/install.md

 ## Note on compatibility

-Datadog4s is released for both cats-effect2 and scala 2.12, 2.13 and @SCALA_3_VERSION@.
-To choose the right version, see the compatibility matrix:
+To pick the right version of datadog4s for your circumstance, please see the compatibility tables for cats-effect2 and cats-effect3:

 ### _cats-effect **3.x.x**_: